-FGM is outlawed in the Kurdish Autonomous Region of Iraq but is still legal in central Iraq.
-There is also no specific anti-FGM law in Iran but the Islamic Penal Code prohibits bodily mutilation and could be used to combat FGM.
+FGM is outlawed in the Kurdish Autonomous Region of Iraq but is still legal in the rest of the country.
+There is also no specific anti-FGM law in Iran although the Islamic Penal Code prohibits bodily mutilation and could be used to combat FGM.
 (EIGE, 2018,)

 Indonesia previously had a ban prohibiting health care professionals from performing FGM.
 However, due to opposition from the highest Indonesian Islamic advisory body the ban was repealed in 2010 and a new regulation concerning FGM was issued by the Ministry of Health, authorising certain medical professionals, such as doctors, midwives and nurses, to perform types Ib or IV “without hurting the clitoris”.